eyalroz/cuda-api-wrappers/README.md

 ## Example programs

-More detailed documentation / feature walk-through is forthcoming.
-For now I'm providing two kinds of short example programs; browsing their source you'll know essentially all there is to know about the API wrappers.

-To build and run the examples (just as a sanity check), execute the following:
+In lieu of a full-fledged user's guide, I'm providing several kinds of example programs; browsing their source you'll know most of what there is to know about the API wrappers.
+To build and run the examples (just as a sanity check), execute the following (in a Unix-style command shell):

-    [user@host:/path/to/cuda-api-wrappers/]$ cmake -S . -B build -DBUILD_EXAMPLES=ON . && cmake --build build/ && find build/examples/bin -exec "{}" ";"
+    cmake -S . -B build -DBUILD_EXAMPLES=ON .
+    cmake --build build/
+    find build/examples/bin -type f -executable -exec "{}" ";"

+The two main kinds of example programs are:

 #### Modified CUDA samples

 The CUDA distribution contains sample programs demostrating various features and concepts.
 A few of these - which are not focused on device-side work - have been adapted to use the API wrappers - completely foregoing direct use of the CUDA Runtime API itself.
 You will find them in the [modified CUDA samples](https://github.com/eyalroz/cuda-api-wrappers/tree/master/examples/modified_cuda_samples/) example programs folder.

-#### 'Coverage' test programs - by module of the Runtime API
+#### 'Coverage' programs - by API module

 Gradually, an example program is being added for each one of the CUDA Runtime API [Modules](http://docs.nvidia.com/cuda/cuda-runtime-api/modules.html#modules), in which the approach replacing use of those module API calls by use of the API wrappers is demonstrated.
 These per-module example programs can be found [here](https://github.com/eyalroz/cuda-api-wrappers/tree/master/examples/by_runtime_api_module/).

 ## Bugs, suggestions, feedback

-I would like some help with building up documentation and perhaps a Wiki here; if you can spare the time - do [write me](mailto:eyalroz1@gmx.com).
-You can also do so if you're interested in collaborating on some related project or for general comments/feedback/suggestions.

-If you notice a specific issue which needs addressing, especially any sort of bug or compilation error, please [file the issue](https://github.com/eyalroz/cuda-api-wrappers/issues) here on GitHub.
+If you notice a specific issue which needs addressing, especially any sort of bug, compatibility problem, or missing functionality - please [file the issue](https://github.com/eyalroz/cuda-api-wrappers/issues) here on GitHub.
+If you'd like to contribute, or give some less-specific or less public feedback -  do [write me](mailto:eyalroz1@gmx.com).
+You can also write if you're interested in collaborating on related research or coding work.